Menu & Recipe Design

 - The food is hand-prepared in our own kitchen, where strict hygiene protocols are observed

 - All ingredients are fit for human consumption

 - We search for the best quality meat that we can find.
 We use free-range chicken, venison, turkey, beef and ostrich

 - Our recipes have been designed in consultation with a holistic veterinarian and an animal nutritionist

 - All our recipes have undergone the strict analysis and stringent testing required by the Department of Agriculture, and our dinners are registered under Act 36/1947

 You are always welcome to come visit and see for yourselves what goes into the food and how it is made.
 If you bring your furry friend along to our shop, they may even be lucky enough to sample a treat or two, and will certainly be subjected to many cuddles!

 Those are all the healthy facts, but convenience is important for our human friends too.
 We have you covered here:

 - All our foods are packed and frozen in re-sealable bags (ranging from 100g to 1kg).
 Simply defrost and serve!

-- We have a very extensive delivery route to all corners of Cape Town, as well as outlying areas from Hermanus to Langebaan (email us for the full schedule), so we bring delicious pet wellness right to you.
-You are welcome to place a regular order for delivery to your doorstep, or ad-hoc orders.
+- If you are in the Mother City, we have a very extensive delivery route to all corners of Cape Town, as well as outlying areas from Hermanus to Langebaan (email us for the full schedule), so we bring delicious pet wellness right to you.
+You are welcome to place a regular order for delivery to your doorstep, or ad-hoc orders

 Our regular delivery customers all agree that it brightens their day to see our wonderful driver Aubrey appear at the door, always with time for a smile and a cuddle for the pets who rush to greet him with hungry eyes!